-6. Experts' feedback and recommendations
+2. Experts' feedback and recommendations

 The content of the Erasmus Plan and particularly its objectives will serve as part of evaluation criteria for activities implemented under the accreditation in case it is approved.
-Therefore, during both light and standard procedure, expert assessors must make sure that the approved Erasmus Plan and its objectives are fit for this purpose.
+Therefore expert assessors must make sure that the approved Erasmus Plan and its objectives are fit for this purpose.